 Acts and Romans (NT 206) considers the beginning of the Christian Church, including the places and personalities involved, and provides a background for a better understanding of Paul's Epistles, especially the book of Romans.
 An inductive survey of Romans provides an in-depth study of Paul's theological positions developed throughout this historically important book.
 Prerequisites: Biblical Literature II and Inductive Bible Study.

-Introduction to Greek (NT 301) is a study of "Koine" Greek, the form of the Greek language used in the New Testament.
-Basic Greek vocabulary and grammar will be taught and applied to the translation of selected New Testament texts.
+Annually, spring of selected New Testament texts.
 3 credit hours Alternate years, fall

+Introduction to Greek I (NT 301) is a study of "Koine" Greek, the form of the Greek language used in the New Testament.
+Basic Greek vocabulary and grammar will be taught and applied to the translation